Carbon-for-Developers/carbon-sdks/java/docs/IntegrationsApi.md

     Boolean incrementalSync = false; // Only sync files if they have not already been synced or if the embedding properties have changed.
 This flag is currently supported by ONEDRIVE, GOOGLE_DRIVE, BOX, DROPBOX, INTERCOM, GMAIL, OUTLOOK, ZENDESK, CONFLUENCE, NOTION, SHAREPOINT, SERVICENOW.
 It will be ignored for other data sources.
     FileSyncConfigNullable fileSyncConfig = new FileSyncConfigNullable();
     Boolean automaticallyOpenFilePicker = true; // Automatically open source file picker after the OAuth flow is complete.
 This flag is currently supported by         BOX, DROPBOX, GOOGLE_DRIVE, ONEDRIVE, SHAREPOINT.
 It will be ignored for other data sources.
+    String gongAccountEmail = "gongAccountEmail_example"; // If you are connecting a Gong account, you need to input the email of the account you         wish to connect.
+This email will be used to identify your carbon data source.
     ServiceNowCredentialsNullable servicenowCredentials = new ServiceNowCredentialsNullable();
     try {
       OuthURLResponse result = client